-- Click on or select File > Connect. - Enter Parameters, User and Password and click on Connect.
-For further information see Connect [54]. - Once the Login LED at the bottom of the screen lights up green, select Logs > SMU Log Files - In the Logs from the SMU window, click on \\\\\\\ - Under Log, select the desired log of project X and click on Download - Select Logs > Local Log Files to open the Logs from Local LogPool window. - Select Project X in the list at the top left. - Select the desired date range on the right and click on Export.
+- The enter Parameters, User and Password and click on Connect.
+For further information see Connect [54]. - Once the Login LED at the bottom of the screen lights up green, select Logs > SMU Log Files. - Onder Log, select the desired log of project X and click on ▲ Download. - $\checkmark$ Select Project X in the list at the top left. - Select the desired date range on the right and click on Export.
 The Export Cyclic Multi Log window opens.